TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Extension Scanner*

-        The Extension Scanner analyzes installed extensions for compatibility issues for current and future TYPO3 versions.
-It can report fixes that are needed to upgrade a custom extension.
+        The Extension Scanner analyzes installed extensions for compatibility issues with current and future TYPO3 versions.
+It can report fixes that are needed to upgrade extensions.

 *   F